 How to shrink volume with powershell in Server 2019/2022

-Firstly, press Windows and X on the keyboard, then select Windows PowerShell (Admin) in the list.
+Firstly, press Windows + X on the keyboard, then select Windows PowerShell (Admin) in the list.

-Steps to shrink partition/volume with PowerShell in Windows Server 2019:
+Steps to shrink volume with PowerShell in Windows Server 2019/2022:

 Immediately, PowerShell reports this drive is successfully shrunk.

-If you want to extend partition with PowerShell, it is not so easy as shrinking.
+If you want to extend partition with PowerShell in Windows server, it is not so easy as shrinking.
 Firstly, you have to delete the right contiguous partition.
-If there's no or you cannot delete this partition, PowerShell cannot help you extend partition.
+If there's no such partition or you cannot delete it, PowerShell cannot help you extend partition.

 Run list volume again, as you see, C drive is extended from 40GB to 110GB.

-Limitations to resize partition volume with PowerShell on Windows Server 2019:
+Limitations to resize partition with PowerShell in Windows Server 2019/2022: